hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 ### Server health and information panel

 This panel displays the health and information for each server.
-The information you want to display in the panel is very flexible, many properties are available in the servers resource, such as server model, serial number, model, power status, etc.
+The information you want to display in the panel is very flexible, many properties are available in servers resource, such as server model, serial number, model, power status, etc.

 #### Panel overview